evannetwork/evannetwork.github.io/index.md

 <dl>
 <dt><a href="/tutorial/quick-start">Quick Start</a><dt>
-<dd>The easiest way to get started is to register and to create a profile.<br />
+<dd>Beginning your journey with evan is easy.<br />
-This is already done with distributed web applications.
+Creating a profile that you register through our decentralized web service is all it takes.
 </dd>
 <dt><a href="/doc/goals">General Overview</a></dt>
 <dd>A deeper look into the concepts of the <a href="/doc/network">network</a> and the <a href="/doc/dao">DAO</a>.</dd>
 <dt><a href="/dev/overview">Technical Details</a></dt>
 <dd>If you wanna know how it works and fits together.</dd>
 <dt><a href="/dev/getting-started">Start Programming</a></dt>
-<dd>Set up the environment and follow the tutorials.</dd>
+<dd>Set up the environment and start building right way, we have handy tutorials ready to help you become familiar with the platform.</dd>
 <dt><a href="/doc/faq">FAQ</a></dt>
 <dd> </dd>
 <dt><a href="/doc/glossary">Glossary</a></dt>